Table of Contents

 • Custom fasteners

-A cheap initial quote can become expensive if these items are added later.
-That is why good prototype cost estimation includes both build cost and follow-up cost.
+A low initial quote can become expensive when these are added later.
+Good prototype cost estimation includes both the build cost and the realistic follow-up cost.

 How To Reduce Costs Without Cutting Corners

 You do not always save money by making the part worse.
-Often, you save money by making the first build smarter.
+Often, the way to make affordable prototype builds work is to make the first build smarter.

 • Order a small batch instead of repeating one-off builds